-With iostream included you gain access to several new functions.
-These are all located in the standard namespace called std, which you can examine by using a double colon, also called the scope resolution operator (::).
-After typing this in Visual Studio, the IntelliSense window will automatically open, displaying what the namespace contains.
-Among the members you find the cout stream, which is the standard output stream in C++ that will be used to print text to a console window.
-It uses two less-than signs known as the insertion operator (<<) to indicate what to output.
+With 'iostream' included, you gain access to several new functions.
+These are all located in the standard namespace called 'std', which you can examine by using a double colon, also called the scope resolution operator ('::').
+After typing this in Visual Studio, the IntelliSense window will automatically open, displaying the namespace contents.
+Among the members, you find the 'cout' stream.
+This is the standard output stream in C++ which can be used to print text to a console window.
+It uses two less than signs, collectively known as the insertion operator ('<<'), to indicate what to output.
 The string can then be specified, delimited by double quotes, and followed by a semicolon.
-The semicolon is used in C++ to mark the end of all statements.
+The semicolon is used in C++ to mark the end of a statement.